Skip to main content

 #Getting Around

-In the city: Buses are extremely crowded on November weekends — use the subway (¥220–290) or walk between sights when possible.
-Many of the best foliage temples (Tofuku-ji, Eikan-do, Nanzen-ji, Kiyomizu-dera) are walkable from each other in eastern Kyoto.
-Day trips north to Kibune, Kurama and Mt Hiei use the Eizan Railway from Demachiyanagi (¥430–910).
-Taxis are reasonable but slow on peak weekends (¥500 flagfall).
+In the city: Buses are extremely crowded on November weekends: use the Kyoto Subway (¥220-290) or walk between sights when possible.
+The eastern Higashiyama corridor (Tofuku-ji → Sanjusangen-do → Kiyomizu-dera → Yasaka → Maruyama → Chion-in → Heian Jingu → Nanzen-ji → Eikan-do → Philosopher's Path → Ginkaku-ji) is walkable end-to-end at ~7km.
+Day trips north to Kibune, Kurama, Mt Hiei use the Eizan Railway from Demachiyanagi (¥430-910).
+Taxis are reasonable (¥500 flagfall) but slow on peak weekends.

 #Top Activities